-Reports also claim that there are some fishing practices that destroy the natural marine environments and over-fished some species of sea foods.
-Even the produce production takes toll with some kinds of pesticides, herbicides, and synthetic fertilizers that compromise the quality of water and soil.
+Reports also claim that there are some fishing practices that destroy the natural marine environments and over-fished some species of seafood.
+Even the produce production takes a toll with some kinds of pesticides, herbicides, and synthetic fertilizers that compromise the quality of water and soil.

 Watch out on our sodium intake.

 Like sugar, we also take more sodium than the recommended dose.
-Health experts recommends 2,300 milligrams per day, or about a teaspoon of salt.
+Health experts recommend 2,300 milligrams per day or about a teaspoon of salt.
 If you are more than 50 years old and of the African-American descent, or those with high blood pressure, diabetes or severe kidney problem, you need to go lower on sodium, or about 1,500 milligrams each day.

-It is claimed that almost 80% of the sodium in our foods comes from fast foods or convenience foods.
-By reducing intake of processed foods, it will help us lessen our salt consumption.
+Almost 80% of the sodium in our foods comes from fast foods or convenience foods.
+By reducing the intake of processed foods, it will help us lessen our salt consumption.
 To help cut down on using salt while we cook, use herbs and spices, vinegar, and citrus to flavor our foods.
 Clean eating does not mean we never use salt on foods, but it is important to bring out the natural flavor of foods with natural spices – sparingly and wisely.
 Kosher salt and coarse sea salt can be used moderately by drizzling them on dishes at the end of cooking foods.
-They also have lesser amount of sodium compared to table salt.
+They also have a lesser amount of sodium compared to table salt.